 - The unmarried biological father once he receives his notarized request

-At Givens Givens Sparks, we understand the importance of fathers’ rights.
+At Robert Sparks Attorneys, we understand the importance of fathers’ rights.
 We know how difficult it can be if an unmarried biological father wants to have custody of the child, but the mother wants to put the baby up for adoption.
 As a father, you have parental rights that should be protected in a court of law.

 Our Tampa father’s rights lawyers want to help you if you are experiencing this situation.
 Call today and learn what rights you may have and see if we can help you right the wrongs you are facing.